 Misinformation can seriously damage your business.
 While you want to give credit to your reviewer for pointing out their concerns, you should also graciously correct any inaccurate statements the customer has made about your business.
 This helps clear up the facts for prospective customers who come across the review.
 When doing this, it’s important to avoid 1) sounding defensive and 2) making the customer feel stupid.
 Rather, in your response, imply that this was an easy mistake to make and do your best to offer some sort of solution.
 Remember, the customer is always right, even when they’re wrong.

 A customer leaving a negative review wants to be heard, not just by you, but by the community.
-A negative review is a public complaint that, left unattended, reflects extremely poorly on your business.
+Effective online review management is crucial in handling negative reviews as they are public complaints that, left unattended, can reflect extremely poorly on your business.
 On the other hand, if you jump on it immediately with a thoughtful reply and tangible solution, you can change the mind of the reviewer: when prospects come across the review, rather than seeing an angry complaint, they’ll see a caring business addressing a frustrating situation with knowledge and compassion.

 Consider reading Responding to negative reviews the business guide